Life of a law student is surrounded with yellow color bare act books or colourful bare act PDFs. With time bare acts become a friend.

 How To Cover GS For Judicial Services Exam, 2020

 Our elders advise us to read the newspaper daily.
 But we because of our laziness usually flip on to magazines or just the sections that excite us like sports or entertainment.

 A candidate preparing for any service, or a post which is meant to serve the nation, must be aware of all current issues happening in the world.
 If you are not acquainted with the problems persisting in the present, then how are you going to deal with them.

-Seven Steps That Can Clear Your GS Paper in Judiciary
+7 Steps That Can Clear Your GS Paper In Judiciary

 General studies paper, unlike other subjects of the civil services exam, is not that tough.
 GS paper in the judicial services exam can be cracked with the right guidance.